ubershmekel/police-brutality/all-locations.md

 * https://twitter.com/greg_doucette/status/1268235074580987906

-### Police arrest a nonviolent Black cyclist at a BLM supply drop-off event | June 4th
+### Armed police raid gay bar helping wounded Black Lives Matter protesters on the first day of Pride Month | June 5th

 Police arrest a Black cyclist at a BLM supply drop-off event.
 The cyclist, with a Guy Fawkes mask, stands in the middle of a parking lot as two police officers handcuff him and pull him into their vehicle.
-After questioning him, they release him saying they “got the wrong guy".
+After questioning him, they release him saying they “got the wrong guy". https://twitter.com/DesMoinesBLM/status/1268710416219242496?s=19&fbclid=IwAR3z0SHL6ULykmUX_V6Um-nOHiRQACj-r9XDDmvtIc-o5D10zVi9_3OTVaE

-id: ia-desmoines-6

-**Links**

-https://twitter.com/DesMoinesBLM/status/1268710416219242496?s=19&fbclid=IwAR3z0SHL6ULykmUX_V6Um-nOHiRQACj-r9XDDmvtIc-o5D10zVi9_3OTVaE

-### Armed police raid gay bar helping wounded Black Lives Matter protesters on the first day of Pride Month | June 5th

 "Des Moines police approached The Blazing Saddle, a gay bar in Des Moines’ East Village neighborhood, and searched the premises — apparently without a warrant.
 Video from a security camera made public on Facebook shows officers in riot gear converging suddenly on the bar at approximately 11:45 p.m. and detaining those gathered outside." - The Iowa Inquirer

 id: ia-desmoines-5